Bangladesh House Building Finance Corporation: History

 The institution was set up in 1973 under presidential orders.
 It gives loans for only individual home construction and has faced criticism for giving loans mostly to government employees.
 It is headquartered in a 10-storey building in Paltan, Dhaka.
-In 2013 Hefazat-e-Islam Bangladesh tried to burn down the institutions headquarters and vandalized 12 cars.
+In 2013 Hefazat-e-Islam Bangladesh tried to burn down the institution’s headquarters and vandalized 12 cars.

 Managing director

-MANNAN is the current managing director of Bangladesh House Building Finance Corporation.
+MD.
+ABDUL MANNAN is the current managing director of Bangladesh House Building Finance Corporation.
 Managing director is the chief executive and on behalf of the board, directs and controls the whole affairs of the corporation.